-- Three trials with bone density outcomes compared estrogens head-to-head. - 56 trials with bone density outcomes compared an estrogen preparation to placebo. - 12 trials with fracture outcomes compared an estrogen preparation to placebo. - Trials often included concurrent calcium and vitamin D supplementation for both estrogen and placebo groups. - Five different forms of estrogen were used in these trials. - All fracture outcomes were verified by x-rays. - Bone density was measured in grams per centimeter or grams per centimeter squared by single-photon absorptiometry, dual-photon absorptiometry, dual x-ray absorptiometry (DXA), or quantitative computed tomography (QCT) at the lumbar spine, forearm, or hip sites. - Both prevention and treatment trials are included.
+- Three trials with bone density outcomes compared estrogens head-to-head. - 59 trials with bone density outcomes compared an estrogen preparation to placebo. - 12 trials with fracture outcomes compared an estrogen preparation to placebo. - Trials often included concurrent calcium and vitamin D supplementation for both estrogen and placebo groups. - Five different forms of estrogen were used in these trials. - X-rays verified all fracture outcomes. - Bone density was measured in grams per centimeter or grams per centimeter squared by single-photon absorptiometry, dual-photon absorptiometry, dual x-ray absorptiometry (DXA), or quantitative computed tomography (QCT) at the lumbar spine, forearm, or hip sites. - Both prevention and treatment trials are included.
 Treatment refers to studies of women with pre-existing fractures or a diagnosis of osteoporosis at baseline. - The majority of studies were 1 or 2 years in duration although the longest trial was 5.2 years. - Both open and double-blinded studies are included because bone density and fracture outcomes are less prone to bias than self-reported symptom outcomes.

-Bone Density
+Bone density